-150 The Early Learning Council recommends and by way of example that individuals who work in ECE settings are trained and equipped to work with transition children from early intervention services and programs across the entirety of the school year.
+153 The Early Learning Council recommends and by way of example that individuals who work in ECE settings are trained and equipped to work with transition children from early intervention services and programs across the entirety of the school year.
 This work is especially important for two reasons: to aid in the smooth transition of the child and her or his parents/caregivers from one system into the next as well as to ensure those children that require additional services are able to receive these in a timely fashion.

-ISBE will also continue to update and develop family engagement professional learning workshops available statewide to schools and districts through Foundational Services.
-The workshops and networking opportunities are aligned to the ISBE Family Engagement Framework.
-They are designed to help schools and districts partner with families so that they are more readily able to meet student achievement and healthy development goals, leverage resources, build effective relationships between parents and teachers, develop ongoing community support for school and district improvement, and meet federal and state requirements for family engagement.
+leverage resources, build effective relationships between parents and teachers, develop ongoing community support for school and district improvement, and meet federal and state requirements for family engagement.
 Family and community engagement is one of the core elements for the Illinois Balanced Accountability Measure and as such it is important that ISBE work to ensure that all families are supported through this work, especially those that are traditionally underserved (e.g., families who are homeless, migrant families, among others).
 The updated tools, professional learning opportunities, and resources will provide greater opportunities for meeting the accountability measures.

-One such example is ISBE's English Language Learners Division published a guidance framework for schools and districts that integrated the four core principles of the ISBE Family Engagement Framework.
+One such example is ISBE's Multilingual department published a guidance framework for schools and districts that integrated the four core principles of the ISBE Family Engagement Framework.
 The guidance document will be used to provide technical assistance.
-The division will also partner with external stakeholders, including WIDA and the Illinois Resource Center, to build capacity to engage EL families.
+The department will also partner with external stakeholders, including WIDA and the Illinois Resource Center, to build capacity to engage EL families.
 There are a series of bilingual online trainings that are available to families to assist them in navigating the school system.
 ISBE will engage families, community members, schools, and districts through the Bilingual Statewide Advisory Council to ensure that the needs of EL families and communities in the education of bilingual students are met.